ka215/cdbt/readme.txt

 13. You can modify table as add an index or column in the table, and delete or change.
 As you can be done that easily by using various presets.

 == Changelog ==

+= 1.1.12 =
+* Fixed the bug that could not use the features such as creating table on Firefox and Internet Explorer browser.
+* Fixed the improper regex in SQL validation process for alter table.

 = 1.1.11 =
 * Fixed the improper regex in SQL validation process. [here is issue detail](https://github.com/ka215/cdbt/issues/7)